French Press Coffee Ice Cream Popsicles with Sea Salt Dark Chocolate Drizzle. They sound decadent but they are light, delicious.

 I hope you all love these French Press Coffee Ice Cream Popsicles with Sea Salt Dark Chocolate Drizzle as much as I do.

-- 1 C Dark chocolate covered espresso beans ( ground in a food processor)
+- 160 g Dark chocolate covered espresso beans ground in a food processor

-Prepare the chocolate drizzle.
-In a microwave safe bowl combine the drizzle ingredients and stir until smooth.
+- Prepare the chocolate drizzle.
+In a microwave safe bowl combine the sea salt dark chocolate and coconut oil and stir until smooth.
 Let cool.

-Drizzle the chocolate over the popsicles in the pan then place in the freezer to set, about 5 min.
+- Drizzle the chocolate over the popsicles in the pan then place in the freezer to set, about 5 min.
+You could also dip the bars halfway into the chocolate if you like as well.
 Serve immediately or wrap each popsicle in wax paper or plastic wrap and keep in a freezer safe bag.